dhoang110/Spark-NBAData/README.md

 During my Data Engineering course, I have worked on this project to practice all the contexts I have learnt about Scala and ScalaSpark.
 The goal of this Repository is to make a simple ETL using this API (https://app.balldontlie.io/#introduction) giving data on the NBA with Scala, then processing the data collected with Spark to have CSV files.
 There is no key required to requests the API.

+REQUIREMENTS:
+Collect the matches for the 2021-2022 season of the following teams :

+Phoenix Suns

+Atlanta Hawks

+Los Angeles Clippers

+Milwaukee Bucks

+Then collect the statistics of the selected matches, choose only relevants statistics.

+Perform transform and write the DataFrame to .csv files.

 PREREQUISITES:
 - sbt package manager: install sbt to check sbt version, run the command 'sbt -version'